Russia says U.S. scrapping steel trade deal raises WTO issues

 The so-called U.S. suspension agreement has sheltered Russian steelmakers from steep anti-dumping duties on hot-rolled, flat-rolled, carbon quality steel, instead setting a cap on imports and a minimum price.

 It was scrapped on Dec.
-19. As a result, Russian steelmaker Severstal (CHMF.MM) now faces anti-dumping duties of 73.59 percent, while other producers like Novolipetsk Steel (NLMK.MM) and Magnitogorsk Iron and Steel Works (MAGN.MM) face duties of 184.56 percent.
+19. As a result, Russian steelmaker Severstal now faces anti-dumping duties of 73.59 percent, while other producers like Novolipetsk Steel and Magnitogorsk Iron and Steel Works face duties of 184.56 percent.

 In a letter to the U.S. Department of Commerce this month, Russia's trade representative to the United States, Alexander Stadnik, said the rates calculated were originally based on methodologies used for countries with non-market economies.